dsanno/chainer-grad-cam/README.md

 Chainer Grad-CAM
 ====

-Chainer implementation of Grad-CAM without modifying network structure.
+Experimental Chainer implementation of Grad-CAM without modifying network structure.

+# Caution

+This implementation depends on Chainer internal implementation, so it may not work on later version of Chainer.

 # Requirements